CiscoSE/LTRPRG-1100/guide/LTRPRG-1100-03c2-NETCONF-Ex1.md

     (pythonenv) $
     ```

-    Ensure that pyang is installed with the `pip install` command, for example:
+    Ensure that pyang is installed with the `pip install pyang==1.7.8` command, for example:

     ```
     (pythonenv) $ pip install pyang==1.7.8